reconhub/reconhub.github.io/forum.md

-### How to use it?
+### How to join?

-Follow [this link](https://mailman.ic.ac.uk/mailman/listinfo/recon-forum) to subscribe to this mailing list, browser the archives, etc.

-**To post** to the forum, send an email to [recon-forum@imperial.ac.uk](mailto:recon-forum@imperial.ac.uk).
-Note that the list is moderated for non-members, so that you will need to [subscribe](https://mailman.ic.ac.uk/mailman/listinfo/recon-forum) to make sure your post goes through.
+Sned an email to admin@repidemicsconsortium.org with your name and email address to be added to the mailing list.